lht55/RT-DETR-GMI/ultralytics/cfg/model/REPRODUCIBILITY.md

 ---

-## 10. Table 4 — MSLA kernel-configuration ablation
+## 11. Table 5 — Validation-set ablation study on the convolutional kernel configuration of MSLA

-Table 4 fixes the number of MSLA branches to four and changes only the four depthwise-convolution kernel sizes.
+Table 5 fixes the number of MSLA branches to four and changes only the four depthwise-convolution kernel sizes.

 The architecture remains: